liquidapps-io/docs/docs/dsps/eosio-node.md

 ```

 ### Snapshots
 If you would like an up to date snapshot, please visit: [snapshots.eosnation.io](https://snapshots.eosnation.io/) and find the latest snapshot for the chain you are using.
 You will want to unpack the file and store it here with the following file name: `$HOME/.local/share/eosio/nodeos/data/snapshots/boot.bin`.
+EOS Node tools many also be used for mainnet: [https://eosnode.tools/snapshots](https://eosnode.tools/snapshots)

 ### Kylin
 ```bash